 Event Actions Leave of Absence Request Ask your department or check online sources for a Leave of Absence Handbook; read it thoroughly.
 You may be required to immediately begin payment of part or all of your health plan premiums.
-Check with your department Benefits Representative for an Employee Premium Continuation Notice.
+Ask your department's Benefits Representative for an Employee Premium Continuation Notice.
 If you have a 401(k) loan, you may need to continue making loan payments.
 Contact the Deferred Compensation Program at (805) 654-2620.
-If you have a Dependent Care Flexible Spending Account, unless your entire leave will be unpaid, you may complete an Enrollment &amp; Change Form now to reduce your annual pledge when your leave starts and complete another form upon your return, if you wish to increase your pledge.
+If you have a Dependent Care Flexible Spending Account, unless your entire leave will be unpaid, you may complete an Enrollment & Change Form now to reduce your annual pledge when your leave starts and complete another form upon your return, if you wish to increase your pledge.
 You may not file claims for services incurred while you are not working.
 Leaving County Employment or Retiring If you experience a qualified federal COBRA event resulting in a loss of health coverage, you will receive a COBRA Continuation Offer from our COBRA Administrator.
 Please contact Fidelity regarding 457 and 401(K) Plans at (800) 343-0860.
-If you are changing jobs, in most circumstances you can continue your basic and optional life insurance for up to two years unless you become covered by another group plan.
+If you are changing jobs, in most circumstances, you have time sensitive options to continue your current Group Life coverage and maintain this important protection for you and your family.
 See the MetLife Certificate of Insurance for more information.
-If you're retiring soon: Ventura County Employees' Retirement Plan (VCERA) members - call (805) 339-4250 Safe Harbor Retirement Plan members - call (805) 654-2921 Death of a Dependent If the dependent is covered under County health insurance, notify Benefits and the health plan(s).
+If you're retiring soon: ✓ Ventura County Employees' Retirement Plan (VCERA) members - call (805) 339-4250 ✓ Safe Harbor Retirement Plan members - call (805) 654-2921 Death of a Dependent If the dependent is covered under County health insurance, notify County Benefits and the health plan(s).
 If the dependent is covered under County dependent life insurance through MetLife, notify County Benefits.
 You may need to update your beneficiaries.
 See "Beneficiary Update" on page L-3.
 Death of a Regular County Employee If the employee is enrolled in the County's Flexible Benefits Program, his/her department will pay a \$1,000 death benefit to his/her beneficiary (see "Beneficiary Update" on page L-3).
-If the employee has County health insurance, life insurance or disability insurance (LTD or Short-Term Disability Plan), notify Benefits at (805) 654-2570.
+If the employee has County health insurance, life insurance or disability insurance (LTD or Short-Term Disability Plan), notify County Benefits at (805) 654-2570.
 The surviving spouse and/or dependent children may be eligible for continued health insurance coverage through COBRA.
 Notify the Ventura County Employees' Retirement Association (VCERA) at (805) 339-4250.
 If the employee was ever an extra-help or part-time employee, notify Safe Harbor Retirement Plan at (805) 654-2921.
 If the employee ever made contributions to 457 or 401(k) with the County, call Fidelity at (800) 343-0860 or ING at (805) 642-6190.
-Beneficiary Update You may access beneficiary change forms on the following websites: Salary/Wages, Leave &amp; Compensatory Banks - http://vcportal.ventura.org/CEO/HR/Personnel_Services/docs/VCHRP_Designation_of_Beneficiary_Forms.pdf Basic and/or Optional Life Insurance - http://vcportal.ventura.org/CEO/benefits/docs/Basic&amp;Optional_Life_Beneficiary_Designation_Form.pdf Deferred Compensation (401k and 457 plans) - http://vcportal.ventura.org/CEO/benefits/def- comp/docs/Online_Beneficiary.pdf Death Benefit (Flexible Benefits Program) - http://vcportal.ventura.org/CEO/HR/Personnel_Services/docs/VCHRP_Designation_of_Beneficiary_Forms.pdf Wage Supplement Plan AD&amp;D - http://vcportal.ventura.org/CEO/benefits/docs/WSP-Enrollment_Form-Brochure.pdf Ventura County Employees' Retirement Association - http://vcportal.ventura.org/VCERA/docs/forms/Beneficiary_Form_0416.pdf Safe Harbor Retirement Plan - http://vcportal.ventura.org/CEO/benefits/safe- harbor/docs/Beneficiary_Designation_Form.pdf Accidental Death Benefit per MOA/Management Resolution (a.k.a.
-Supplemental Life Insurance) - http://vcportal.ventura.org/CEO/HR/Personnel_Services/docs/VCHRP_Designation_of_Beneficiary_Forms.pdf NOTE: Beneficiaries are tracked separately by Plan or Plan Administrator and are not tracked in VCHRP
+Beneficiary Update You may access beneficiary change forms on the following websites: Salary/Wages, Leave & Compensatory Banks - http://vcportal.ventura.org/CEO/HR/Personnel-Services/docs/VCHRP-Designation-of-Beneficiary-Forms.pdf Basic and/or Optional Life Insurance -